 "The Daleks force the Exillons to work as slave labour to mine the life-saving parrinium.
 The Doctor and Bellal brave the puzzles and traps of the Exxilon city."

-On this day in 1979, The Incredible Hulk aired "Mystery Man, Part 2."
-This served as the sixteenth episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 1979 (in the U.S.), The Incredible Hulk aired "Mystery Man: Part 2."
+Officially, this served as the sixteenth episode of the program's second season, and here's the plot summary from IMDB.com:

 "'John Doe' and McGee bond while keeping ahead of the forest fire and a pack of wolves.
 After transforming into the Hulk, Banner regains his memory and when McGee witnesses a second transformation, he finally realizes the Hulk is not a green creature full time."